camh-neuroinformatics/CAMH-Rstats/docs/01-import-your-data.md

 ## Data cleaning

-* Now that you have looked at your data - you might have noticed that there are a couple probems The RA that you have been working with have coded missing values in three different ways ("9999", "missing",and "NA")
+* Now that you have looked at your data - you might have noticed that there are a couple problems The RA that you have been working with has coded missing values in three different ways ("9999", "missing", and "")
 * We first need to set these all to NA - which R recognizes as missing value:

 The following will take all values in demo_df that are equal to "", "missing", or "9999", and code them as missing in a way that R understands: